• HOME

 Why list these highly desirable traits, values, ideals, etc.?

-Simply to suggest what the VM of our society might consider the "education" our education system SHOULD be providing our children vs. the education it IS providing them.
+Simply to suggest what the VM of our society might consider the normative education our education system SHOULD be providing our children vs. the non-normative education it IS providing them.

 FOOD FOR CONTEMPLATION re the concept of a normative education:

-Most of us have seen videos of, say, an agitated individual on a crowded subway train angrily berating an elderly person, or other innocent rider—and everyone is recording the scene on their phone rather than coming to the innocent person's aid.
+Most of us have seen videos of, say, an agitated individual on a crowded subway train angrily bullying or berating an elderly person or other innocent rider—and everyone is recording the scene on their phone rather than coming to the innocent person's aid.

 FOOD FOR THOUGHT: